 - 2 tablespoons orange juice or more as needed

-If the scones are not going in the freezer then mix up the icing ingredients and drizzle scones with a little or a lot of icing sugar.
+- If the scones are not going in the freezer then mix up the icing ingredients and drizzle scones with a little or a lot of icing sugar.
 Scones don't heat up as well if iced before freezing.